LeoBlanchette/articles/how_inspiration_works/README.md

 It is important to note that Jesus gives himself important titles, which, he being the Word, are necessary to finding equivalences in the written Word, or the Scriptures.

-For example, in the statement "I am the way, the truth, and the life" we see that Jesus = The Way = Truth = Life.
+For example, in the statement "I am the way, the truth, and the life," we see that Jesus = The Way = Truth = Life.

-This means that these three things are associated with divine inspiration -- divine inspiration being the power that drives life.
+This means that these three things are associated with divine inspiration—divine inspiration being the power that drives life.

 Two more associations with inspiration:

-> **2 Timoth [3:16]** All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness...
+> **2 Timothy [3:16]** All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness...

 ### The Light of Life, a Synonym to Inspiration

 > **John [1:9]** That was the true Light, which lighteth every man that cometh into the world.

 We know from the scriptures above that the spirit God gives (the breath, the inspiration) brings us to life.
-But here we see an extension of the concept, He being the light that activates our life.
-So the two are likely the same.
-A living, illuminated spirit.
-Though it seems strange to connect the two concepts, they are easily connected in the spirit world:
+Here we see an extension of the concept: He is the light that activates our life.
+So the two are likely the same—a living, illuminated spirit.
+Though it seems strange to connect the two concepts, they are easily connected in the spiritual world:

 > **Hebrews [1:7]** And of the angels he saith, Who maketh his **angels spirits**, and his **ministers a flame of fire**. [ie, a light]